the-teachingRSE-project/competencies/competencies.md

       will improve overall turnaround times.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-    LEG&
-    Responsibility may be with individual but they may not have necessary knowledge/skills.&
-    A developer from an RSE team should have basic awareness of aspects such as licensing.
-Also know where to get additional support via team/organization.&
-    As with individual (local) developer, are the skills available within the group?
-Who can they ask?&
-    This is a core area that RSE teams need to be aware of.
-      Can also often provide advice to projects themselves or provide links with other parties who can help.& Organizational support, guidance and policies important.
-      So are knowing how to find them and who to contact for advice.
-    \\\hline
-    %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     NEW&
     An individual's curiousity has now to be shared between the research goal and the software project, therefore learning new methods and